DerekSelander/LLDB/README.md

     (lldb) pexecutable

 ### pframework
-Prints the location (on disk) of a frmaework
+Prints the location (on disk) of a framework

     (lldb) pframework UIKit